dktr0/Punctual/REFERENCE.md

 px -- a nominal value for the width of a pixel

 py -- a nominal value for the height of a pixel

+distance [x] [y] -- the distance from specified position to current fragment

+circle [x] [y] [r] -- returns 1 when current fragment within a circle at x and y with radius r

 point [x] [y] -- returns 1 when current fragment is within a pixel of x and y, 0 otherwise